 Allie was recognized by 3M and Discovery Education as one of the top 10 young scientists in the country as a finalist with her patent-pending Blow Dart Spirometer.
 Her Spirometer turns a medical procedure for kids into a game and this innovation went on to win first place in the Global Paradigm Challenge Division 2 (ages 9-13) for 2018.

-Allie is a long time participant with her First Lego League Robotics team, and 2018 will be her 5th season.
+Allie is a long time participant with her First Lego League Robotics team, and 2018 was her 5th and final season.
 She encourages other FLL teams who follow her on twitter.

 Allie enjoys playing the trumpet and, on her channel, she has a segment called "Trumpet Case Tuesdays" where every other Tuesday she adds a sticker on her trumpet case from a Tech company that she likes.
 Allie also reaches out to the community by teaching youth technology workshops on 3D printing, coding and making.
 Outside of her STEAM related activities, Allie also enjoys participating in soccer and tennis.
 Allie’s message is “Kids are not the future, we are here now.
 We are not going to change the world someday we are already doing it.”